ArifDaniel/OneMind/README.md

   "A HTML build is coming soon.."
   - Ghost

-  "Maybe not really text game because we are adding sprites"
+  "Maybe not really text game because we are adding sprites or pixel images in particular"
   - Arif Daniel

 ## Where can I play OneMind?